 Once the configuration of SpiraTest is completed, we are ready to configure RemoteLaunch and trigger the tests from SpiraTest.
 Start the RemoteLaunch application from its installation location:

-Under Client Setup tab, in Server URL enter the address of SpiraTest, and for the fields Username and Password enter administrator’s credentials for your SpiraTest.
-In Automation Host Token, enter the same Token used for configuring the host, that was also associated with the TestSet that should be executed.
+Under Client Setup tab, in Server URL enter the address of SpiraTest, and for the fields Username and Password enter the administrator’s credentials for your SpiraTest.
+In Automation Host Token, enter the same Token used for configuring the host that was also associated with the TestSet that should be executed.

-After configuration in RemoteLaunch is done, now we are ready to trigger the tests from SpiraTest.
+Once the configuration in RemoteLaunch is done, we are ready to trigger the tests from SpiraTest.
 (Tests can be triggered also from RemoteLaunch from Status tab).